-Budget figures have been provided for comparative purposes and have been derived from the Corporation's Fiscal 2019/2020 Budget approved by the Board of Directors on September 26, 2019.
+Budget figures have been provided for comparative purposes and have been derived from the Corporation's Fiscal 2021/2022 Budget approved by the Board of Directors.
 The budget is reflected in the statement of operations and accumulated deficit and the statement of changes in net debt.